Orange County Elderly Physical Restraint Injury Attorney

-Most of us think physical restraints are reserved for people under arrest, or mental patients who want to harm themselves or others.
+Most of us think physical restraints are reserved for people under arrest or mental patients who want to harm themselves or others.
 However, nursing homes can and do use restraints when they want to restrict the movements of a “troubled” patient.
+If your loved one experienced injuries from restraints, contact us.
+Our Orange County elderly physical restraint injury lawyers can fight for justice and compensation.

 In California, physical restraint use is much higher than in the rest of the nation – an estimated 50% higher.
 Around 11.7% of nursing home residents in California were restrained the last time data was taken, compared to the rest of the nation’s 6%.
 Despite a push by the state and patient care advocates, many nursing home residents still suffer the indignity of unlawful restraint.